ThewBear/11ty-www.thewdhanat.com/src/blog/2021-08-01-cloud-storage-for-backup/index.md

 Recently, I searched for a system to store my backup data for good.
 Although consumer clouds like Google Drive, Microsoft OneDrive, Dropbox offer a paid plan, they are suitable for storing short-term and frequently accessed data.
 They also have a download quota limit which the file may be locked if there are multiple downloads in 24 hours.
 But for permanent backup, I prefer a more geeky solution like object storage because I can use [the brilliant S3 API](https://aws.amazon.com/s3/storage-launches-infographic/) to manage, access, and share my data through custom scripting and tools like [Rclone](https://rclone.org/).

 Here I compare the following S3-compatible object storage providers.
+Only the links in [the referrals section](#referrals) are affiliated. 🤗

 - [AWS S3, Google Cloud, Azure](#aws-s3-google-cloud-azure)
 - [DigitalOcean and Linode](#digitalocean-and-linode)